WESTON, Mo. — Twice in four seasons, Nate Danneman led West Platte into the Class 1 state football playoffs with a losing record.

 “I don’t think there’s anybody out there who had more belief in his players than he did,” said Brett Shepardson, a 2016 West Platte graduate and the quarterback of the Bluejays’ 2015 Class 1 quarterfinal team.
 “The players believed in him as much as he believed in us.
 We bought into his system just as much as he bought into us.

 “That’s because he’s such a great guy, and he made you want to play for him.”

-A four-vehicle accident claimed the life of West Platte football coach Nate Danneman the evening of Wednesday, April 19.
+A four-vehicle accident along Interstate 29 claimed Danneman’s life on the evening of Wednesday, April 19.
 He was just 37 years old.

 A native of St. Louis and a graduate of Rockwood Summit High School, Danneman spent the past four seasons coaching football and wrestling at West Platte.
 He came to the Bluejays after stints as an assistant with Marshall and Richmond and then two years as a head coach at Drexel, going 17-4 with the Bobcats.

-“I am very excited for the opportunity to help continue the established tradition and reputation of the West Platte Bluejays football program,” he said in a news release when hired at West Platte in 2013.
-"I look forward to getting to know the students, and I am anxious to help train, develop and condition them for top performance.
-I also look forward to participating in the highly-competitive KCI Conference, and I am excited about the opportunities it provides.”
+“I am very excited for the opportunity to help continue the established tradition and reputation of the West Platte Bluejays football program,” he said in a news release when hired.

 Danneman compiled a 20-28 record at West Platte, leading the Bluejays to Class 1 District 7 titles and quarterfinal appearances in 2013 and 2015 — both times going into a matchup as an underdog against highly ranked Hamilton.
 In both quarterfinal losses, West Platte came up just short of pulling a monumental upset.

 In addition to head football coaching duties, Danneman was an assistant coach for wrestling and was in the chair in 2016 when Justin Rhodes became the first individual state champion in program history.
 Danneman took over the head coach duties this past season when a need arose for West Platte.